RyanJDick/randomfun/sd_interior_design/README.md

 - 5000 images
 - Descriptions from unsplash alt descriptions
 - Trained for 15k steps
-- Tested a couple of
+- Tested at various checkpoints and various LoRA scales.
+Results were different, but not clearly better (or worse) than the baseline model.

 ### (2023-06-04) text-to-image LoRA, increase rank 4 -> 64
-- Same configuration as previous experiment, but increased LoRA update matrix rank from 4 to 64.
+- Mostly same configuration as previous experiment.
+- Increased LoRA update matrix rank from 4 to 64.
+- Ran with xformers for more efficient memory usage.

 ## TODO
+- Larger batch size?
 - Train LoRA with larger rank value
 - Try to fine-tune a text-to-image model without LoRA.
 - Try to train a DreamBooth model to give a name to the interior design style
 - Add "interior design" to all prompts?
-- Generate captions with BLIP
+- Generate captions with BLIP (or WD 1.4?)
 - Try to train an inpaint model instead?
 - Look into training with multiple image resolutions
 - Experiments